casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 ## Step 4.
 Get the Account Balance

-In the previous section, you learned how to connect to the Signer wallet.
-In this part, you will learn how to retrieve account information using the public key of an account.
+In this section, we will retrieve account information using the public key of an account.
 Let's write the function to get basic account information, like the account's public key and balance.

 ```javascript
 	async function AccountInformation(){